karunmehta-aigp/ai-pm-delivery-toolkit/README.md

 Use concise executive language.
 Do not average away a critical workstream.
 Distinguish current facts from forecast.
 If the overall status conflicts with component status, explain why.
 Include source cut-off time and confidence/data-quality note.
 ```

+**Sample output:**
+> Overall: Amber (schedule slipping, budget on track).
+One decision needed by Friday: a scope trade-off on the reporting module.
+Data confidence: high (cutoff yesterday 5pm).
 </details>

 <details>